MidnightDreamerX17/skill20/Trappings/NamedItems.md

 ### Gaming Sets

 Dead Man's Hand +1 (Playing Cards) (2,000 gold) - If a player fails to make a valid Poker hand, then they become undead for 12 hours.
+Additional failures will refresh the duration, but not extend it past 12 hours.

 The Deep Mind +1 (Go set) (2,000 gold) - This set gives a bonus of +4 when used by constructs, golems, and other mechanically-enhanced creatures.